Quantification and Aggregation over Concepts of the Ontology: ``Concepts'' in Logic

 Here the lambda expression binds variable $x$ to the extension of $\mathit{MorningStar}$ in the current world, and the ``$\diamond$'' modal operator is used to indicate an accessible world.
 This statement would be true, e.g., in the view of a scientist that may not have evidence that both are the same but \emph{accepts it as a possibility}.

 A comparison between the work presented in this paper and the intensional logics in philosophical logic, is not easy.
 Even if the notion of intension versus extension is underlying the problems that we study here, the focus in our study is on very different aspects of intensions than in philosophical logic.
-As a result, the logic developed here differs quite strongly from intensional logics.
+As a result, the logic developed here differs strongly from intensional logics.

-An important difference is the lack of modal logic machinery in our logic to analyse the difference between intensions and extensions.
-In our logic, a symbol has an extension (aka interpretation) in different possible worlds, but there are no modal operators to ``talk'' about the extension in other worlds than the current one.
+An important difference is the lack of modal logic machinery in our logic to analyze the difference between intensions and extensions.
+In our logic, a symbol has an extension (a.k.a interpretation) in different possible worlds, but there are no modal operators to ``talk'' about the extension in other worlds than the current one.

-On the other hand, our study is on aspects that occur more often in daily KR applications.
-This is why we stress the link between intensions and the pragmatically important concept of informal interpretation of symbols.
-In such KR applications, problems such as the symptom example easily occur (see Section~\ref{sec:examples}).
+Another important difference is that we provide an abstraction mechanism through which we can quantify over, and count, intensional objects (a.k.a concepts).
+In KR applications, problems such as the symptom example easily occur (see Section~\ref{sec:examples}).
 They can be analyzed and demonstrated and solved in a logic much closer to standard logic.
-An important difference is that we provide an abstraction mechanism through which we can quantify over, and count, intensional objects (aka concepts).

 Compared to FOIL, we associate intensions to predicate and function symbols of any arity even though, as hinted earlier, it poses additional challenges to ensure the syntactical correctness of formulae.
 We will address these by introducing guards.
 By contrast, FOIL associates intensions only to intensional objects of arity 0, like $\mathit{Morningstar}$, avoiding the issue.
-Last but not least, our research also includes the extension of an existing reasoning engine for the proposed logic, such that statements such as (3) can be written and used to solve problems.
+Finally, our research also includes the extension of an existing reasoning engine for the proposed logic, capable of reasoning with aggregates over concepts such as in Eq.(3).